-Salary benchmarking helps compensation managers create competitive salaries.
-Though compensation isn’t the only important aspect of a job, it’s obviously an essential factor, as everyone wants to bring home a respectable paycheck.
+Salary benchmarking helps compensation managers assign competitive salaries.
+Though compensation isn’t the only important aspect of a job, it’s obviously a key factor, as everyone wants to bring home a respectable paycheck.
 Moreover, competitive compensation demonstrates how much the company values its employees and their contributions.
 In a particularly competitive job market and an unstable economy, offering an appropriate salary is key to attracting candidates and retaining talent.

-How can HR leaders implement an effective salary benchmarking system?
+How can you implement an effective salary benchmarking system?

 To build a comprehensive salary benchmarking system, HR leaders can incorporate these steps:

-- Use the compensation philosophy as a compass.
-Considering both the compensation philosophy and the external salary benchmarks enables compensation managers to build competitive, fair salaries that align with the budget and reflect the company’s approach toward compensation.
+- Use your compensation philosophy as a compass.
+Considering both your compensation philosophy and external salary benchmarks enables compensation managers to build competitive, fair salaries that align with their budget and reflect the company’s approach to compensation.
 Defining and integrating a compensation philosophy can contribute to a positive business reputation and employee experience.

 Recommended For Further Reading